BradyVolpe/ofdmEstimator/README.md

 Update - You can now run this application in your web browser by downloading the ofdm.html file - it has everything you need.
 Thanks to @snmpstack for the contribution.

-The Python program requires Python 3.x to run.
+The OFDM Estimation Python program requires Python 3.x to run.
 Set the essential variables at the beginning of the script as per your requirement:

 - `occupied_spectrum`: The occupied spectrum in MHz, for example 192
 - `lower_band_edge`: The lower band edge in MHz, for example 768